AlexProgrammerDE/personal-page/data/AboutMe.md

 I code in Java and TypeScript mainly.
 I also have a bit of experience with Python and C#.
 I am very flexible with what I do, so I can adapt to most situations.
-I work well with Minecraft Plugin development and Website Design/Coding, but I'm also capable of Sys Admin, Linux and Virtualization with VMs and Docker.
+I work well with Minecraft Plugin development and Website Design/Coding, but I'm also capable of Sys Admin, Linux, and Virtualization with VMs and Docker.

 I've collected a lot of experience with running and managing Minecraft servers and did set up dedicated machines in datacenters and configured DDoS protection.
 I've also worked on a few projects with Minecraft plugins and websites.